jrief/django-admin-sortable2/README.md

 Initial data
 ------------
-In case you just changed your model to contain an additional field named, say ``order``, which does not yet contain any values, then you may set initial ordering values by pasting this code snipped into the Django shell:
+In case you just changed your model to contain an additional field named, say ``my_order``, which does not yet contain any values, then you may set initial ordering values by pasting this code snipped into the Django shell:

 	shell> ./manage.py shell
 	Python ...
 	>>>
-	from synthesa.models import *
+	from myapp.models import *
 	order = 0
 	for obj in MySortableModel.objects.all():
 	    order += 1
-	    obj.position = order
+	    obj.my_order = order
 	    obj.save()

 or using South migrations: